 Performance analysis tools.
 There are a number of tools that combine measurement and analysis of program performance.
 VTune [3], for example, is an integrated tool that automatically profiles the execution of an application on an Intel platform using performance counters, and reports a detailed breakdown of execution cycles.
 Similarly, the HPC TOOLkit [6] performance tools, use statistical sampling of timers and hardware performance counters to collect accurate measurements of a program's behavior.
-GOoDA [10] is another recent tool that combines a hardware performance data analyzer and a web based visualizer.
+GOoDA [10] is another recent tool that combines a hardware performance counter access infrastructure with a performance data analyzer and a web based visualizer.
 Our work falls into this category and could possibly be integrated into any of these tools.